3200 Colvin St, Alexandria, VA 22314

 - Contact Us - Comments or Complaints

-Traffic Operations is currently in the process of replacing the old incandescent traffic signal light bulbs with new LED bulbs that will:
+Traffic Operations is currently in the process of working with Dominion Energy to retrofit streetlamps with LED lights.

 - Reduce energy consumption by 90%